 Tampa Warnings and Dangers

 Many of Tampa’s most significant dangers relate to mother nature herself.
-Like the rest of Florida, Tampa is notorious for bugs of all types due to it’s humid subtropical climate.
+Like the rest of Florida, Tampa is notorious for bugs of all types due to its humid subtropical climate.
 Mosquitos and sand flies are the two primary bugs to be concerned about.
 Also, Tampa is the lightning capital of not only the United States, but the world.
-During the summer months, Tampa is hit by lightning storms every afternoon.
+During the summer months, Tampa is hit by lightning storms on many afternoons.
 While certainly a concern, the odds of being struck by lightning are relatively low.
 In addition to lightning, the weather in Tampa can be rather dangerous.
 Oppressive heat and humidity, heavy rain, and high winds all occur in Tampa frequently throughout the year.
-Finally, sea creatures ranging from Jellyfish to Sharks are numerous in the water around Tampa.
+Finally, sea creatures ranging from jellyfish to sharks are present in the water around Tampa.

-Similar to any other major city, there are many man made dangers in Tampa.
+Similar to any other major city, there are many man-made dangers in Tampa.
 Of particular note is the driving in, and drivers of Tampa.
-Tampa drivers tend to be creative, and at times not pedestrian friendly.
+Tampa drivers tend to be creative, and at times not pedestrian-friendly.
 This particular problem is magnified as Tampa does not have a great mass transit system which makes driving necessary if one is to get around.
-Additionally, there are many neighborhoods in Tampa that are of the rough variety and known for their high crime rates.
-Areas such as Ybor City and East Tampa are particularly dangerous, and should be avoided during the evening hours.

 Editor’s note: The information contained on this page was compiled using real traveler reviews about Tampa warnings and dangers.